‘Days Of Our Lives’ Spoilers: Is Stefano Finally Trapped At The Masquerade Ball?

-Days of Our Lives spoilers have been released and it looks like everything is closing in on Stefano.
+Days of Our Lives spoilers have been released, and it looks like everything is closing in on Stefano.
 As we know, he has been on the run in Prague, and it seems like everyone on Days is after him.
 That said, while the gang will probably be thrilled to discover that their job is almost done in Prague, danger still lurks.

 According to a post from Celeb Dirty Laundry, the spoilers teased that Marlena, who already volunteered to act as bait for Stefano, is wracking her brain for ideas that will pull him out of hiding.
-In order to get everyone in the same place at the same time for an eventful confrontation, it’s Rafe that will hatch a plan to go to the masquerade, which he’s sure the famous baddie will attend since it’s for the rich and famous.
+To get everyone in the same place at the same time for an eventful confrontation, it’s Rafe that will hatch a plan to go to the masquerade, which he’s sure the famous baddie will attend since it’s for the rich and famous.

 Days of Our Lives spoilers state that the first foreseeable problem is getting invites for the group, considering its exclusivity.
 This doesn’t remain a big issue for too long because Paul will then make a quick call to Sonny.
 Sonny then flies to Prague to be with the rest of the group to see if he can muster up any connections he might have left during his time that he spent in Europe.
-Days of Our Lives viewers might be thrilled when they find out that Sonny is able to get invites for everyone to the masquerade.
+Days of Our Lives viewers might be thrilled when they find out that Sonny can get invites for everyone to the masquerade.

 #DAYS SPOILER pic for wk of 1/30: Marlena and the others come up with a way to lure Stefano out of hiding #Kayla #Steve pic.twitter.com/OAHZw6l8gG